Superhero: a fictional hero having extraordinary or superhuman powers; an exceptionally skillful or successful person – Merriam-Webster Dictionary

-I see the most amazing, dedicated, triumphant child who has a unique skill set unlike any other.
-I see a boy with the truest, honest, kindest heart that I’ve ever seen.
-I see a boy with great passion for life and extraordinary interests.
+I see the most amazing, dedicated, triumphant child who has a unique skill set unlike any other: a boy with the truest, honest, kindest heart that I’ve ever seen, with great passion for life and extraordinary interests.
 He is a person with a special connection to extraordinary individuals and a trusting heart that doesn’t judge.
 I see so many magnificent qualities in him, but the reality is that it is not all cake and rainbows.

 The hardest part about raising a superhero is watching the battles that they encounter daily.

 Watching them not only battle the outside forces in their environment, but the battle within their own body.
 There is no way to truly document how that feels as a mother because it is indescribable.
 However, watching your child discover the world in a way that most people could never imagine is the indescribable counterbalance to it all.

 Everyone has their own philosophy on how to raise a child on the spectrum and I respect that.
 For me, the question often isn’t about how to raise a child with autism.
 It is how can I help foster his inner superhero?
 How can I help him build upon the wonderful foundation that he already has, and how can I help further develop the person that he is?

 It is hard as an autism parent; mostly because there is a fine line between trying to help facilitate the kind of growth that will better prepare him for this world and how and when to let him soar and just be him.
 I think many parents of children on the spectrum struggle trying to find exactly where that line is in a life full of therapists and interventions.